-Kittelson will evaluate potential for transportation impacts associated with the proposed project and variants (if different than the proposed project).
-This assessment will document the land use and transportation network changes proposed by the proposed project and variants, and their effects to circulation on transportation modes within the study area.
-The proposed project and variants will be reviewed for impacts to vehicle miles traveled, driving hazards, people walking, bicycle, transit, commercial and passenger loading, and emergency vehicle access, as described in this section.
+Kittelson will evaluate potential for transportation impacts associated with the High Density scenario and High Density with Variant 3 scenario.
+This assessment will document the land use and transportation network changes proposed by the project, and their effects to circulation on transportation modes within the study area.
+The High Density scenario and High Density with Variant 3 scenarios will be reviewed for impacts to vehicle miles traveled, driving hazards, people walking, bicycle, transit, commercial and passenger loading, and emergency vehicle access, as described in this section.
+If impacts are identified, the Base Density scenario and Base Density with Variant 3 scenarios will be analyzed and documented in the EIR section.
+If impacts under the Base Density scenario and Base Density with Variant 3 scenario than the Variant 4: 1,300 Units scenario will be analyzed.
+If no impacts are identified, the Base Density scenario and variants will be analyzed qualitatively and documentation will be included in the EIR section.